 Frequently Asked Questions

 Macaroni pie pairs well with anything stewed or grilled, so long as it has sauce.
 The pie itself isn't creamy like mac and cheese, so it's best to pair it with something saucy.
-The strong flavours of stewed chicken or saucy barbecue chicken pairs very well with the subtle sweetness of the pie.
+The strong flavours of stewed chicken or saucy barbecue chicken pair very well with the subtle sweetness of the pie.

 I do not recommend using cow's milk in this recipe.
 Cow's milk can easily curdle when cooked at high temperatures, whereas evaporated milk remains stable even when cooked at high temperatures.